cardboard-iguana/cardboard-iguana.com/log/2022-03-03-itprotv-comptia-security-plus.md

 Encryption is about ensuring confidentiality; steganography is about hiding information (which may - and probably should be! - itself cyphertext).

-Interesting...
-ITPro.TV is defining a streaming cipher as operating byte-by-byte, whereas Exam Cram defined them as operating bit-by-bit.
+Interesting… ITPro.TV is defining a streaming cipher as operating byte-by-byte, whereas Exam Cram defined them as operating bit-by-bit.
 So either one of these is wrong, or the difference between stream and block cyphers are more a matter of degree than kind (I kind of suspect it's the latter).

 Stream cipher bullet points: